God is dead

+Photo of Friedrich Nietzsche, who used the phrase "God is dead" in several of his writings.
+Photograph by Friedrich Hermann Hartmann, circa 1875.

-"God is dead" (Gott ist tot /de/; also known as the death of God) is a statement made by the German philosopher Friedrich Nietzsche.
-The first instance of this statement in Nietzsche's writings is in his 1882 The Gay Science, where it appears three times.
-(Note: In sections 108 ("New Struggles"), 125 ("The Madman"), and 343 ("The Meaning of our Cheerfulness").)
-The phrase also appears in the first section, that titled the Prologue, of Nietzsche's Thus Spoke Zarathustra, and again in Chapter 25, The Pitiful, of the longer portion, Zarathustra's Discourses.
+"God is dead" (Gott ist tot /de/; also known as the death of God) is a metaphor used by the philosopher Friedrich Nietzsche, appearing in The Gay Science (1882) and Thus Spoke Zarathustra (1883–85).
+Nietzsche does not claim that a supernatural being has perished, nor does he offer an argument for atheism as a doctrine.
+Rather, the phrase is a diagnostic claim about the condition of Western civilisation.
+Nietzsche used "God" as a symbol representing Christian morality and its metaphysical worldview that, for centuries, provided Europe with its foundation for morality, meaning, and value.

-The meaning of this statement is that since, as Nietzsche says, "the belief in the Christian God has become unbelievable", everything that was "built upon this faith, propped up by it, grown into it", including "the whole [...]
-European morality", is bound to "collapse".

-Other philosophers had previously discussed the concept, including Philipp Mainländer and Georg Wilhelm Friedrich Hegel.
-The phrase is also discussed in the Death of God theology.

-Usage before Nietzsche
+Usages before Nietzsche

 Early usages

 Discourses of a "death of God" in German culture appear as early as the 17th century and originally referred to Lutheran theories of atonement.
-The phrase "God himself is dead" also translated as "God himself lies dead" ("Gott selbst liegt tot"), appears in the Lutheran hymn by Johann von Rist "Ein Trauriger Grabgesang" ("A mournful dirge"), also named "O Trauigkeit, O Herzeleid" ("Oh sadness, Oh heartache).
+The phrase "God himself is dead" also translated as "God himself lies dead" ("Gott selbst liegt tot"), appears in the Lutheran hymn by Johann von Rist "Ein trauriger Grabgesang" ("A mournful dirge"), also named "O Traurigkeit, o Herzeleid" ("Oh sadness, Oh heartache").

 Before Nietzsche, the phrase Dieu est mort!' ('God is dead') was written in Gérard de Nerval's 1854 poem "Le Christ aux oliviers" ("Christ at the olive trees").
 The poem is an adaptation into a verse of a dream-vision that appears in Jean Paul's 1797 novel Siebenkäs under the chapter title of 'The Dead Christ Proclaims That There Is No God'.
 In an address he gave in 1987 to the American Academy of Arts and Sciences, the literary scholar George Steiner claims that Nietzsche's formulation 'God is dead' is indebted to the aforementioned 'Dead Christ' dream-vision of Jean Paul.

 The phrase is also found in a passage expressed by a narrator in Victor Hugo's 1862 novel Les Misérables:

 "God is dead, perhaps," said Gerard de Nerval one day to the writer of these lines, confounding progress with God, and taking the interruption of movement for the death of Being.